Giannacodes/A.-Maximum-Distance/README.md

-# A.-Maximum-Distance
+# Codeforces
-This is practice code for codeforces problem 102951A in java.
+practice This is documentation of my practice code for codeforces problems/contests

-This code was made with the help of A.I.
-(ChatGPT and Gemini) for explanations, error corrections, and new concepts but the algorithm was made by me.